L-Filiatreault/L-Filiatreault.github.io/README.md

 ## How to Use:
 1) Enter the following website address into a browser of your choice: L-Filiatreault.github.io
-2) Press 'Enter' and you'll be redirected to my person website.
+2) Press 'Enter' and you'll be redirected to my persona/ website.

 **Technology Used:**